AchillesPunks/repository.bingie.mod/README.md

 #IMPORTANT NOTE FOR USERS#

-Install the official bingie repository for updates and the supported addons required!
+Install the official bingie repository for supported addons required!
 The content here is for developing purposes! https://github.com/cartmandos/repository.bingie